awsdocs/aws-systems-manager-user-guide/doc_source/ssm-plugins.md

 ## `aws:domainJoin`<a name="aws-domainJoin"></a>

 Join an EC2 instance to a domain\.
 This plugin runs on Linux and Windows Server operating systems\.
+This plugin changes the hostname for Linux instances to the format EC2AMAZ\-*XXXXXXX*\.
 For more information about joining EC2 instances, see [Join an EC2 Instance to Your AWS Managed Microsoft AD Directory](https://docs.aws.amazon.com/directoryservice/latest/admin-guide/ms_ad_join_instance.html) in the *AWS Directory Service Administration Guide*\.
 For more information about documents, see [AWS Systems Manager Documents](sysman-ssm-docs.md)\.

 ### Syntax<a name="domainJoin-syntax"></a>